 - You can email me with questions over the summer if you wish.
-If certain concepts and exercises trouble you, that's ok, but you are expected to at least try.
-Read through the related lesson to help you understand. - Do not rely on the calculator to do work which you could do in your head or on paper.
+If certain concepts and exercises trouble you, that's ok, but you are expected to at least try. - Do not rely on the calculator to do work which you could do in your head or on paper.
 A general rule to follow is to always try to solve problems without the calculator first. - Make sure to memorize the unit circle values and not rely on notes or the circle chart. - Ask any former calculus student and they will tell you that one of the hardest parts of calculus is the underlying algebra and trigonometry. - Try to pace yourself over the summer for completion of this assignment.
 Making a strong effort to complete this with accuracy will prepare you for the rigor expected in AP Calc.

-AP Calculus AB Summer Assignment 2021
+AP Calculus AB Summer Assignment 2022